utkwdn/utkwds-genesis-child/README.md

 ---

-For extra Genesis help, see [Genesis Tutorials](https://genesistutorials.com) and the officieal [Genesis Resources](https://developer.wpengine.com).
+For extra Genesis help, see [Genesis Tutorials](https://genesistutorials.com) and the official [Genesis Resources](https://developer.wpengine.com).